-- 1. Unresolved disputes about ownership of student achievement data under the state's current accountability system would require additional changes. - There is significant reason to believe this would be the type of program that doesn't affect a huge number of students, but could make a significant impact for those it does affect.
+- 1. Unresolved disputes about ownership of student achievement data under the state's current accountability system would require additional changes. - 2.
+There is significant reason to believe this would be the type of program that doesn't affect a huge number of students, but could make a significant impact for those it does affect.

-Ben DeGrow, Online Course-Level Funding: Toward Colorado Self-Blended Secondary Learning Options, https://i2i.org/online-course-level-funding-toward-colorado-secondary-self-blended-learning-options/.
+Ben DeGrow, Online Course-Level Funding: Toward Colorado Self-Blended Secondary Learning Options, https:// i2i.org/wp-content/uploads/2012/05/IP-4-2012-OnlineCourse-LevelFunding highres.pdf.